 Focus on a Career You Want

 As you can see, you are not going to run out of career choices once you have decided to become a part of the world of sports.
 Each of these options is just as exciting and rewarding as the other, allowing you to have a very satisfying and lucrative career that you can be proud of.

 In order to get started turning your dream into a reality, you need to get the right kind of training today.

-Fremont College offers a number of business-related programs that will ultimately allow you to start an entry level job and develop your resume to prepare for a manager position in the sports industry.
+Fremont University offers a number of business-related programs that will ultimately allow you to start an entry-level job and develop your resume to prepare for a manager position in the sports industry.
 Once equipped with your diploma, you can then begin to establish the sports-related career of your liking.

-Courses being offered by Fremont College that might help you to become part of the sporting management field include:
+Courses being offered by Fremont University that might help you to become part of the sporting management field include:

 - Business administration